View free policies procedures examples from all manuals. No obligation, no credit card!

 Leaders aren’t self-promoting or self-aggrandizing.
 They don’t take all the credit.
 They give credit to others and refuse it for themselves.

-9. Leaders have a Strong Sense of Responsibility.
+9. A Strong Sense of Responsibility.

 Leaders are willing to bear the ultimate responsibility for their undertakings.
 They don’t point the finger of blame when things go awry.